manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 directive that lets you speed up lemmatizing (and therefore indexing) by spending more RAM for, basically, an uncompressed cache of a dictionary.

-Chinese segmentation using Rosette Linguistics Platform is also available.
+Chinese segmentation using ICU is also available.
 It is a much more precise but slower way (compared to n-grams) to segment Chinese documents.
 :ref:`charset_table`
-must contain all Chinese characters except Chinese punctuation marks because incoming documents are first processed by sphinx tokenizer and then the result is processed by RLP.
-Manticore performs per-token language detection on the incoming documents.
-If token language is identified as Chinese, it will only be processed the RLP, even if multiple morphology processors are specified.
-Otherwise, it will be processed by all the morphology processors specified in the “morphology” option.
-Rosette Linguistics Platform must be installed and configured and sphinx must be built with a –with-rlp switch.
-See also :ref:`rlp_root`,
-:ref:`rlp_environment`
-and :ref:`rlp_context`
-options.
-A batched version of RLP segmentation is also available (``rlp_chinese_batched``).
-It provides the same functionality as the basic ``rlp_chinese`` segmentation, but enables batching documents before processing them by the RLP.
-Processing several documents at once can result in a substantial indexing speedup if the documents are small (for example, less than 1k).
-See also :ref:`rlp_max_batch_size` and
-:ref:`rlp_max_batch_docs`
-options.
+must contain all Chinese characters.
+Documents are first pre-processed by ICU and then the result is processed by the tokenizer and other morphology processors specified in the “morphology” option are applied.
+When documents are processed by ICU, only parts that contain chinese text are segmented, others are left as is.

+See also
+:ref:`icu_data`

 Additional stemmers provided by
 `Snowball <http://snowball.tartarus.org/>`__ project